evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 The battery has a gross capacity of 71,4kWh and a net capacity of 64kWh, meaning you have a 7,4kWh buffer for protection.
 (10,4%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 470 to 415 km (292-258 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 13,6kWh/100km for the basic version and 15,4kWh/100km for the top trim version for the WLTP standard test.

-The maximum DC charging speed is 100kW.
-A full charge from 0 - 100% would take 160 minutes, while a more common scenario of 10-80% would take 52 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 42% resulting in an actual charge speed including time loss on 76kW.
-Each charge session would take 21 minutes and 47 seconds.
+The maximum DC charging speed is 147kW.
+A full charge from 0 - 100% would take 141 minutes, while a more common scenario of 10-80% would take 34 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 47% resulting in an actual charge speed including time loss on 88kW.
+Each charge session would take 19 minutes and 9 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 34 minutes to drive.
-This will requires six charge sessions charging from 1% to 45%.
-The total time lost for charging will be 135 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 14 minutes to drive.
+This will requires five charge sessions charging from 1% to 53%.
+The total time lost for charging will be 115 minutes.
 ### Onboard charger

+For level 1 and level 2 AC charging, the standard onboard charger supports up to 6,6KW charging.
+As a result, you can charge the battery 0-100% from home in about 9 hours and 41 minutes.
+You can also select an optional onboard charger that supports up to 11KW charging.
+As a result, you can charge the battery 0-100% from home in about 5 hours and 49 minutes.

 ## Drivetrain

 Toyota bZ4X AWD has an all-wheel drive system supported by two motors.
 One on each axle.

 The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 160 mm.
+The ground clearance with this suspension is 177 mm.

 ### Brakes